 An objective for operations of detention is to provide a secure, safe, and structured setting for juveniles ages twelve (12) to eighteen (18).
 Separate housing units for males and females, as well as a fully staffed medical unit providing crisis rooms, isolation room which is used for contagious disease control.

 Education is provided for all juveniles through a partnership with Farmington Municipal School District.
-Facility programming consist of daily Life Skills courses, Art classes, Health and Nutrition, and Career readiness.
+Facility programming consists of daily Life Skills courses, Art classes, Health and Nutrition, and Career Readiness.
 On a monthly basis, Safe Sex and Sexually Transmitted Disease information classes are provided by the Department of Health.
 Additionally, religious services are available to all residents through various community faith providers and a facility Chaplain.

 Behavior Modification System